dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

 ### Prerequisites:

 1. Ensure that there is enough free space available in your cluster.
-The command run to estimate disk space required for reindexing is:
+The command to estimate disk space required for reindexing is:

 ```sh
 cchq <env> django-manage elastic_sync_multiplexed estimated_size_for_reindex